Identity that

 when you flip the switch.

-Passkeys, TOTP, magic links, backup codes, SAML federation, and OAuth — picked dynamically based on what the user's device supports.
+Passkeys, TOTP, magic links, backup codes, SAML federation, and OAuth, picked dynamically from what the user’s device supports.
+No dead ends, no password fallback.

 Passkey enforcement policy